Table of Contents

 Section 2(b): Terms

 The Trustees shall be elected to serve for terms not to exceed five years.
-Each Trustee shall serve from the close of the meeting at which that person is elected until the close of the annual meeting of the Board of Trustees held in the last year of the specified term or following the date on which the Trustee reaches age 75, whichever occurs first.
+Each Trustee shall serve from the close of the meeting at which that person is elected until the close of the annual meeting of the Board of Trustees held in the last year of the specified term.
 No Trustee who has served two full terms may be re-elected to that position.
-Exceptions to the limitations on age or number of terms of service may be made for good cause by special action of the Executive Committee on the recommendation of the President and the Chair of the Board, provided, however, that no exception shall be made for a repeat term for any Trustee who will be age 80 or older on the commencement date of his or her new term.
-Trustees eligible for re-election in 2014 may be re-elected irrespective of reaching age 80 or older on the commencement date of his or her new term.
+Exceptions to the limitations on the number of terms of service may be made for good cause by special action of the Executive Committee on the recommendation of the President and the Chair of the Board, provided, however, that no exception shall be made for election or reelection of any Trustee who will be age 80 or older on the commencement date of his or her new term.

 Section 2(c): Alumni Representation

 A majority of trustees shall be alumni of the University.
 The Board shall consult with University alumni organizations to identify alumni nominees.